miu007/LiLabNUS/index.md

 {% capture col1 %}

-# Research Focus
+## Research Focus

-## Enhance Cells and Multicellular Structure through Synthetic Biology
+Cells are the fundamental units of life.
+Replacing malfunctioning or degenerative tissues offers a promising path to restoring normal function and curing diseases once thought incurable.
+However, current cell and tissue therapies still face significant challenges.

-At SynDevBio Lab, we engineer multicellular systems to decode developmental biology and pioneer regenerative therapies.
-By integrating synthetic biology, stem cell culture, and 3D models, we create novel platforms for studying cell fate, disease, and drug discovery.
+At SynDevBio Lab, we strive to overcome these barriers by enhancing cells and multicellular structures through synthetic biology.
+We engineer cellular systems to decode the principles of developmental biology and pioneer next-generation regenerative therapies.
+By integrating synthetic biology, stem cell culture, and 3D models, we develop innovative platforms for studying cell fate, disease mechanisms, and drug discovery.

 {% endcapture %}